cognifog-eu/iot-edge-gw/README.md

 ## D. IoT Edge Gateway toolkit configuration
 ### D.1.
 Home Assistant
 After a successful installation, Home Assistant should be running at `http://[IP_ADDRESS]:8123`.
+After accessing that URL with a browser, it is highly recommended to follow the onboarding process according to the official Home Assistant website (https://www.home-assistant.io/getting-started/onboarding/).
+Alternatively, we highly recommend to follow the guide to load a preconfiguration of Home Assistant, the Matter controller and the MQTT client at https://github.com/cognifog-eu/iot-edge-gw/tree/main/ha-config.

 From this point on, **D.2.** and **D.3.** subsections describe how to manually configure both the Matter controller and the MQTT client for Home Assistant.
-Alternatively, we highly recommend to follow the guide to load a preconfiguration of Home Assistant, the Matter controller and the MQTT client at https://github.com/cognifog-eu/iot-edge-gw/tree/main/ha-config.

 ### D.2.
 Matter controller add-on for Home Assistant
-It may be needed to configure the Matter Server add-on inside Home Assistant.
-To do it, follow these steps:
+It may be necessary to configure the Matter Server add-on within Home Assistant.
+To do this, follow these steps:
 1. Go to Settings -> Devices & services
 2. Click Add Integration
 3. Type 'Matter' into the field 'Search for a brand name'